pipelight/doc.pipelight/introduction/description.md

 This encapsulation brings you:

-- verbose logging,
+- easy programming language abilities,
 - automatic triggers,
-- easy programming language abilities
+- verbose logging

-So when you run a pipeline,
+So when you run a pipeline:

 1. First, Pipelight read the config file.
    Typescript is executed and return a JSON pipeline definition.